-In each half-semester course, Math 226 and Math 227, there will be a total of 300 possible points, distributed in the following way for Math 226:
+In each half-semester course, Math 226 and Math 227, there will be the following grade distribution:

-A detailed description of the Skills Test in Math 226, and how it will be administered, is given below.
+A detailed description of the Skills Test, and how it will be administered, is given below.

 We may post some practice exams and their solutions here to help you prepare.
 They have the questions first, which you should try to answer without looking at the solutions.
 After each exam is graded and returned, a set of solutions will be posted here on this webpage.
 You should compare your exam to the solutions, and understand your mistakes so you will be able to do such problems correctly in the future.
 That would be a very good way to prepare for the final exam.
 If you do not understand your mistakes, or think your exam was not correctly graded, you should immediately (at most within two days) bring the test to your instructor for re-evaluation.
-If you are not satisfied with the re-evaluation of your test, you can appeal to the course coordinator, Prof. Feingold, whose decision will be final.
 DO NOT MAKE ANY CHANGES OR WRITE NEW MATERIAL ON YOUR GRADED EXAM!!
 Turning in a modified exam for extra points is CHEATING.
 Instructors may be making copies of random exams before they are returned, so if a student changes a graded exam, it will be clearly shown by comparison with the copy.